Uncertainty quantification of synchrosqueezing transform under complicated nonstationary noise: Theoretical support

 where $C_1>0$ is a small constant comprises of terms linearly depending on $\delta_1,\delta_2,\varepsilon$ and $\texttt{erfc}(C_\alpha)$ respectively, $\texttt{erfc}(\cdot)$ is the complementary error function, and $C_2>0$, which might not be small.
 Details of $C_1$ and $C_2$ can be found in \eqref{proof SST recon noisy setup final bound er definition}. \end{thm}

-Note that the maximum is evaluated over indices from $m+1$ to $n-m$, which is intentionally designed to mitigate boundary effects.
-Near the boundaries, only portions of the window function are supported, leading to lower quality reconstruction.
-Addressing boundary effects is an independent topic of interest; for instance, one possible approach is to forecast the signal prior to applying the algorithm \cite{meynard2021efficient}.
-While the boundary effect needs to be handled, like in the applications that real-time decision making is critical, boundary effects are asymptotically negligible in many applications.
-Thus, we report results without explicitly addressing them in order to maintain the focus of the paper.
+The maximum is taken over indices $m+1$ to $n-m$ to mitigate boundary effects, since only partial window support is available near the boundaries and reconstruction quality deteriorates there.
+Treating boundary effects is a separate problem (e.g., \cite{meynard2021efficient}); in many settings they are asymptotically negligible.
+We therefore omit them to keep the focus of the paper.

-The noise level, modeled as $\sigma \epsilon_i$ with $\sigma = \sigma(n) = n^{1/4-\gamma'}$, may appear surprising at first glance, as it suggests that the noise amplitude grows asymptotically.
-However, as shown in the proof, the standard deviation of $V^{(\mathbf{h})}_{\epsilon}(t_l,\xi_k)$ is of order $n^{-1/4}$ up to a logarithmic factor.
-Thus, the scaling by $\sigma$ adjusts the standard deviation of the TFR to be of order $1$ as a random field.
-This normalization aligns with the continuous framework adopted in \cite{chen2014non}, where the noise is modeled as a distributed random process $\Phi$ such that $\Phi(\mathsf{h})$ has a standard deviation of order $1$.
-In this sense, our result extends the pointwise robustness analysis reported in \cite{chen2014non} to a uniform one under the discrete setting.
-When $\gamma'=1/4$, we obtain the intuitive case where the magnitude of the noise is bounded.
+The noise $\sigma \epsilon_i$ with $\sigma=\sigma(n)=n^{1/4-\gamma'}$ may seem counterintuitive since its magnitude grows with $n$.
+As shown in the proof, the standard deviation of $V^{(\mathbf{h})}_{\epsilon}(t_l,\xi_k)$ is of order $n^{-1/4}$ up to a logarithmic factor.
+Thus, scaling by $\sigma$ normalizes the TFR so that its fluctuations are of order one as a random field.
+This normalization is consistent with the continuous framework in \cite{chen2014non}, where the noise is modeled as a generalized random process $\Phi$ such that $\Phi(\mathsf{h})$ has standard deviation of order one.
+In this sense, our result extends the pointwise robustness analysis in \cite{chen2014non} to a uniform result in the discrete setting.
+When $\gamma'=1/4$, we recover the intuitive case in which the noise magnitude remains bounded.